nawrazi/competitive-programming/README.md

 # competitive-programming

-Solutions to Leetcode and HackerRank problems, implemented in Python and sometimes Kotlin.
+Solutions to Leetcode, Codeforces and Hackerrank problems as part of [A2SV](https://a2sv.org/).
 Weekly submissions starting from December 9, 2021.